Break Free From Scales. Why I Don’t Recommend Using Scales As A Measure Health

 What to measure instead:

 Start to assess yourself in other ways, tune into your body.
 How are your energy levels?
 Do you have more energy?
 Is your skin clearer?
-Not only with your workouts, but also in daily life?
+Not only with your workouts but also in daily life?
 Do you notice daily chores becoming easier?
-Does walking up those stairs/steep hill suddenly becomes a breeze?
+Does walking up those stairs/steep hills suddenly become a breeze?
 Maybe you’re sleeping better, not waking up during the night as often, feeling refreshed upon waking?

 Assess your digestive system, are your bowels more regular?
-Is your stool formation one big soft log instead of looser stools or pallet like stools?
+Is your stool formation one big soft log instead of looser stools or pellet-like stools?

 - How do you feel emotionally?